-Any source code repository contains the minimum needed to compile the code.
+Everything will be moved to one directory and compressed in a tar.gz file that will contain the minimum needed to compile the code.
 It does not contain the binary compilation of the code, nor any external libraries, since they can be obtained from other sources.

 Any unused file (backups, temporary directories, unnecessary non-text files, etc.) of any kind will be deleted prior to the publication, in order to clean up the root directory of the published code.

-The root directory must also contain a .hgignore or .gitignore file that specifies files to not include in the source control process.
-This includes at least all the binary and other files generated from the compilation and the usage of the code (appart from the expected results from examples).
+This includes at least all the binary and other files generated from the compilation and the usage of the code (apart from the expected results from examples).